About the OBRA

 OBRA meets monthly – usually on the first Wednesday – September through May (we are all so busy in the summer!)
 We meet at a different restaurant each month – where our host provides light refreshments – and we discuss upcoming events, marketing, membership, community issues and pending state and local legislation that may affect our industry.

 Please join us at our next meeting!
-Wednesday, October 5th, 3pm, at Captain George’s Restaurant in Kill Devil Hills, NC.
+Tuesday, October 3rd, 3pm, at Dirty Dick’s Crab House in Nags Head, NC.

 2016-2017 – OFFICERS